-- 1) Please mute microphone during class time. - 2) Please respect the learning environment of others and keep distractions to a minimum.
+- 1) Please silence cell phones and do not use during class. - 2) Please do not bring other electronic devices to class including laptops, iPods, iPads, etc. - 3) No food or drink in the classroom. - 4) Please respect the learning environment of others and keep distractions to a minimum.